topox19547/ProjectInn/README.md

 The server runs on Node.JS and makes use of the ws library to enable websocket support.

 ## Credits
-The map shown in the screenshots above belongs to AtaraxianBear: be sure to check out their outstanding work at:\
+The map shown in the screenshots above belongs to AtaraxianBear: check out their outstanding work at:\
 https://www.patreon.com/AtaraxianBear

 ## Special thanks to